 Below you’ll find a quick recap of Risks, Assumptions, Issues, and Dependencies.
 Each has been covered before on Expert Program Management (especially Risks – I told you I was biased towards this area 😉 ) and a link to that section has been provided if you need more detailed information.

 A risk is any specific event which might occur and thus have a negative impact on your project or program.
 Each risk will have an associated probability of occurrence along with an impact on your project if it does materialize.
-An example of a risk might be that a change in legislation to tax law could mean you will have to redo some of your project and this will impact the schedule by x and cost y.
-As project manager it is your responsibility to ensure a Risk Management Process is undertaken, managing and mitigating risks, along with ensuring risks are routinely and effectively communicated with your stakeholders.
+An example of a risk might be that a change in legislation to tax law could mean you will have to redo some of your projects and this will impact the schedule by x and cost y.
+As a project manager, it is your responsibility to ensure a Risk Management Process is undertaken, managing and mitigating risks, along with ensuring risks are routinely and effectively communicate with your stakeholders.

 A dependency exists when an output from one piece of work or project is needed as mandatory input for another project or piece of work.
 An example of a dependency in a building project might be that the architectural diagrams need to be complete before the foundations can be laid.
 Managing inter-dependencies is critical to ensuring projects, regardless of their size, run smoothly.
 As project and program managers it is your responsibility to record, monitor, and manage these dependencies.

 RAID Log Template